-I opted to make giant Monster Cookies (using an ice cream scoop to dole out the dough), and I came up with 22 fabulously large cookies.
+Sometimes I bake GIANT Monster Cookies (using an ice cream scoop to dole out the dough).
+If you go the giant route, you’ll end up with 22 fabulously large cookies.
 If you’d like to make a normal-sized cookie, you’ll get 36 cookies.

-Make some Monster Cookies today, and keep them in the freezer… where they’ll be safe 😉
+Bake some Monster Cookies today, and keep them in the freezer… where they’ll be safe!

 - 1 1/2 cups creamy or chunky peanut butter